 Read about ways to cope with any effects of treatment and getting practical support.

 At your cervical screening (smear test) appointment, a nurse takes a sample of cells from your cervix using a small, soft brush.
-They send this to a lab to test for high-risk human papillomavirus (HPV) and, if you have HPV, any cervical cell changes.
-In Northern Ireland, your sample is currently only tested for cervical cell changes.
+The test only takes a few minutes.

 If you are registered with a GP, you will get a letter telling you it is time for your cervical screening appointment.
 You have to contact your GP to book an appointment.
-You can usually do this online, in person, or over the phone.
+You can usually do this online or over the phone.

 A nurse, sometimes called a sample taker, will invite you into a treatment room.
 They will explain what cervical screening is and check if you have any questions.

-The nurse will give you a private space to undress from the waist down.
+Your nurse will give you a private space to undress from the waist down, usually behind a curtain.
 If you are wearing a dress or skirt, you can leave this on and just take off your underwear.

-The nurse will let you know when the test is about to start.
+Your nurse will let you know when the test is about to start.
 First, they gently put a new, clean speculum into your vagina.
-A speculum is usually a plastic cylinder with a round end (see picture below) – sometimes a metal speculum is used.
-The speculum is sometimes the part that people find uncomfortable.
-The nurse may use a small amount of water-based lubricant to help make it more comfortable for you.
+A speculum is usually a plastic cylinder with a round end – sometimes a metal speculum is used.
+The speculum is the part that some people find uncomfortable.

 Once the speculum is inside your vagina, the nurse will gently open it so they can see your cervix.